-Since the advent of modern, accessible computers, computers have been incorporated in many (if not all) areas of meteorology.
+Since the advent of modern, accessible computers, they have been incorporated in many (if not all) areas of meteorology.
 Personal computers, scientific workstations as well as large-scale servers are regularly used by professional and technical meteorologists.
 From measurement of atmospheric variables to generation of synoptic maps and climate studies, computers serve us in many ways.
 However, the products generated by computers are only as good or fitting as the programs utilized.
 This can be particularly important in operational meteorology and research.

 Meteorology curricula are usually filled with courses in science and its applications.
-Physics, mathematics, fluid dynamics, synoptic meteorology and alike subjects are covered vastly in most undergraduate programs.
-On the other hand, important aspects from Computer Science and Software Engineering are regularly left out or poorly covered, leaving it to the student to obtain these capacities and gain practical experience.
-A direct consequence of not covering computer programming and programming languages appropriately is that students can struggle with assignments, projects and thesis work that require such competencies.
-Similar gaps can occur in the workplace or graduate school nevertheless, the software created by scientists can be of good quality.
-(Easterbrook & Johns, 2009).
+Physics, mathematics, fluid dynamics, synoptic meteorology and similar subjects are covered vastly in most undergraduate programmes.
+On the other hand, important aspects of computer science and software engineering are regularly left out or are poorly covered, leaving it to the student to develop capacities in those areas and gain practical experience.
+A direct consequence of not covering computer programming and programming languages appropriately is that students might struggle with assignments, projects and thesis work that require such competencies.
+Similar gaps can occur in the workplace or graduate school; nevertheless, the software created by scientists can be of good quality.
+(Easterbrook and Johns, 2009).

-Traditional courses in computer programming are focused on the syntax of specific programming languages.
-For example, courses on one specific language can focus on words that describe a certain action within the language (e.g. providing memory for a variable), with exercises and problems that are completely unrelated to meteorological applications.
-The methodology used in traditional courses combined lectures, homework and laboratory activities.
-This method was not enough for meteorologists (Davenport, 2018).
-The flipped classroom is an alternative approach to traditional teaching that takes lectures outside the class and class time can be dedicated to problem solving and discussion, as described by Puarungroj (2015).
-In the case of our courses, we prepared slides with textual information shared in our institutional site, as well as short videos, or online resources such as tutorials or modules (for example, from the MetEd website).
-The flipped classroom can be used for teaching programming to meteorologists
+Traditional courses in computer programming focus on the syntax of specific programming languages.
+For example, courses on one specific language can focus on words that describe a certain action within that language (e.g. providing memory for a variable), with exercises and problems that are completely unrelated to meteorological applications.
+The methodology used in traditional courses, which combined lectures, homework and laboratory activities, was not enough for meteorologists (Davenport, 2018).
+The flipped classroom is an alternative approach to traditional teaching that takes lectures outside the classroom, with class time dedicated to problem solving and discussion, as described by Puarungroj (2015).
+In our courses, we prepared slides with textual information shared on our institutional site, as well as short videos or online resources such as tutorials or modules (for example, from the MetEd website).
+The flipped classroom can be used for teaching programming to meteorologists (Davenport,

-(Davenport, 2018; Mithun & Evans, 2018).
-Mithun and Evans (2018) found that switching from a traditional to a flipped, active classroom better prepared students and created an improvement in the relationship with the teacher, hence increasing participation.
-Mithun and Evans showed that students' performance in problem-solving and modeling skills increased.
+2018; Mithun and Evans, 2018).
+Mithun and Evans (2018) found that switching from a traditional to a flipped, active classroom better prepared students and improved the relationship with the teacher, hence increasing participation.
+Mithun and Evans showed that students' performance in problem-solving and modelling skills increased.

 In traditional courses very little attention is paid to the action of instructing a computer with an algorithm (programming), the logic behind those instructions, and ultimately the structure and its consequences.
-Most meteorologists that are trained this way end up with a collection of files (such as scripts and/or programs) that contain large numbers of lines of code that together generate a specific action, but they gain limited understanding of the logic and/or the syntax.
+Most meteorologists trained this way end up with a collection of files (such as scripts and/or programs) that contain large numbers of lines of code that together generate a specific action, but they gain limited understanding of the logic and/or the syntax.